 For books containing more than 40 signatures, the Kolbus will perform a double gather.
 A double gather consists of collating some of the signatures and creating a book block without a cover.
 This book block is then dropped on at the start of the gatherer and all remaining signatures are gathered on top to make the complete book.

 The binder has 25 clamps and a one-shot hot melt and side joint glue application.
-The finishing trim is done on the high-quality three-knife trimmer.
-The product is then palletized or boxed in-line.
+The finishing trim is done on the high-quality threeknife trimmer.
+The product is then palletized for shipment or boxing.